 Here are some key points about fish oils.
-More detail and supporting information is in the main article.
+More supporting information is in the main article.

 What are omega-3 fatty acids?

 Omega-3 fatty acids are fats commonly found in plants and marine life.

 Eicosapentaenoic acid (EPA): The best-known omega-3 fatty acid, EPA helps the body synthesize chemicals involved in blood clotting and inflammation (prostaglandin-3, thromboxane-2, and leukotriene-5).
 Fish obtain EPA from the algae that they eat.

 Docosahexaenoic acid (DHA): In humans, this omega-3 fatty acid is a key part of sperm, the retina, a part of the eye, and the cerebral cortex, a part of the brain.

 DHA is present throughout the body, especially in the brain, the eyes and the heart.
 It is also present in breast milk.

 Some studies have concluded that fish oil and omega-3 fatty acid is beneficial for health, but others have not.
 It has been linked to a number of conditions.